rogino/COSCNotes/COSC367/Week 01-02 Searching the State Space.md

 - Each line starts with a plus or minus
   - `+` to indicate that this will be added to the frontier
   - `-` to indicate that something has been selected and returned from the frontier
+  - List of nodes with no separator character
   - Optional `!` at the end - means pruning has occurred
-  - When adding from the frontier, but it fails
-  - When removing from the frontier, but the end-node is already expanded
+    - When adding or removing from the frontier but the end node is already expanded
-  - List of nodes with no separator character

 ### BFS